 Will I have an annual fee for my balance transfer credit card?

 You might, but there are lots of balance transfer credit cards that don’t have annual fees.
-We recommend the Chase Simplicity credit card, the Discover It credit card, and the Chase Slate credit card if you’re looking for cards with no annual fee.
+We recommend the Citi Simplicity® Card, the Discover it® Balance Transfer, and the Chase Slate® Card if you’re looking for cards with no annual fee.

 How is my annual fee determined?